 “For many children, there are factors beyond school that get in the way of success, like lack of early learning opportunities, absence of supports outside of school, and lack of financial stability.
 United Way of Greater Atlanta’s Strong Learners Investment Priority works to address the full range of issues standing in the way of each child’s success in meeting the important reading readiness milestone.”

-United Way of Greater Atlanta (UWGA) brings together people and resources to tackle complex issues and drive sustainable positive change in ways that enable communities to thrive.
+United Way of Greater Atlanta brings together people and resources to tackle complex issues and drive sustainable positive change in ways that enable communities to thrive.
 Ensuring that all children receive a high-quality education beginning at birth is a central part of their work in metro Atlanta and across Georgia.
 The four pillars of the Get Georgia Reading Campaign provide a powerful framework for doing that.

-Through the Strong Learners investment portfolio area, UWGA invests in systems change efforts that advance the four pillars statewide.
-With a clear understanding of the roles and resources each sector brings to the table, United Way invests in five strategies connected to the pillars that offer the highest potential to improve third-grade reading in communities with low child well-being scores:
+Through the Strong Learners investment portfolio area, United Way of Greater Atlanta invests in systems change efforts that advance the four pillars statewide.
+With a clear understanding of the roles and resources each sector brings to the table, United Way of Greater Atlanta invests in four pathways that are connected to the pillars that offer the highest potential to improve third-grade reading in communities with low child well-being scores: